lolocomotive/Klient/README.md

 ![Banner](./images/banner.svg)
-# Kosmos client
+# Klient

 ## Installing
 ### Android
-Install it directly from the [Play store](https://play.google.com/store/apps/details?id=de.loicezt.kosmos_client) or go to the [Releases](https://github.com/lolocomotive/kosmos_client/releases) page and download the latest version (be sure to select the right architecture, if you're not sure what that means, just select the file with no specific architecture, which should look like that `kosmos-client-28eef2.apk`)
+Install it directly from the [Play store](https://play.google.com/store/apps/details?id=de.loicezt.klient) or go to the [Releases](https://github.com/lolocomotive/klient/releases) page and download the latest version (be sure to select the right architecture, if you're not sure what that means, just select the file with no specific architecture, which should look like that `klient-28eef2.apk`)
 ### iOS
 The app is not available on iOS since I don't have a Macbook or an iPhone, which makes it impossible to build the app for iOS.
 Feel free to implement iOS support if you have the tools required to do so.